SAS-Systems/Unveiled-Documentation/SRS/UC11_Approve_registration.md

 ### 1.1 Brief Description
 The administrator of the web site must approve new user registrations.
 In a list all not approved users are shown.
 The administrator is now able to approve the new registrations.

+This use case was estimated with 45 FPs.
+See the below screenshot for details:
+![][fp calculation]

 ### 1.2 Screenshot Mockup
 ![][screenshot]